 Tablet internet connection issues

 After we delivered the first version of the application to the client, we received a report that part of the website functionality was not working.
 Pepper could not load data from the API, and after relaunching application, it repeated several times.
 It appeared that Pepper’s tablet had a bad WiFi module.
 We even received a recommendation from SoftBank’s support to use API requests as little as possible.
-(SoftBank is Japanese company that co-designed the robot Pepper).
+(SoftBank is a Japanese company that co-designed the robot Pepper).
 After some time, we found out that the best solution was to move logic related to API requests from the website to Pepper’s behavior.
 We implemented a request manager in the Python scripts that were responsible for sending and receiving data in the JSON format.
 In so doing we established a stable connection between the API and Pepper.

 Resource display on the tablet